 BySeptember 23, 2002

 As was the case with many other movies of the early sound era, the “All Talking!
-All Singing!” . . .
+All Singing!” label slapped across the posters for Under the Roofs of Paris in 1930 constituted false . . .
 Read more »

 In René Clair’s irrepressibly romantic portrait of the crowded tenements of Paris, a street singer and a gangster vie for the love of a beautiful young woman.
 This witty exploration of love and human foibles, told primarily through song, captures the flamboyant atmosphere of the city with sophisticated visuals and groundbreaking use of the new technology of movie sound.
 An international sensation upon its release, Under the Roofs of Paris is an exhilarating celebration of filmmaking and one of France’s most beloved cinematic exports.